backend-development/rails-example-kanban-board/README.md

 === Display the Kanban Board ===

-Research what a kanban board shold look like.
+Research what a kanban board should look like.
 Change the show-view of board to look like this.